aws-neuron/aws-neuron-sdk/general/appnotes/torch-neuronx/introducing-pytorch-2-1.rst

 Error "Attempted to access the data pointer on an invalid python storage" when using HF Trainer API
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Currently, if using HuggingFace Transformers Trainer API to train (i.e. :ref:`HuggingFace Trainer API fine-tuning tutorial<torch-hf-bert-finetune>`), you may see the error "Attempted to access the data pointer on an invalid python storage".
-This is a known `issue <https://github.com/huggingface/transformers/issues/27578>`_ and will be fixed in a future release.
+While using HuggingFace Transformers Trainer API to train (i.e. :ref:`HuggingFace Trainer API fine-tuning tutorial<torch-hf-bert-finetune>`), you may see the error "Attempted to access the data pointer on an invalid python storage".
+This is a known `issue <https://github.com/huggingface/transformers/issues/27578>`_ and has been fixed in the version ``4.37.3`` of HuggingFace Transformers.

 ``ImportError: libcrypt.so.1: cannot open shared object file: No such file or directory`` on Amazon Linux 2023
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^